 Candy – I’ve used candy corns, candy canes, Kisses, M&M’s…just depending on the season.
 Of course, this one has to be refilled often. 😉

 This list could go on and on.
-There really are no limits or rules…just use your imagination, and have fun!
+There really are no limits or rules on what can be used as vase filler.
+Just use your imagination, and have fun!

 I keep my seasonal vase fillers in baggies.
 You could also keep them in boxes.
 Then store the bags or boxes on a shelf in a closet or in a seasonal storage bin in the attic, basement or garage, or tick them in an empty drawer.